 While this creates a nice, slim stem for your flower, it may be challenging for some crocheters to work into.

-If you have difficulty working into small rounds, you may instead replace rounds 6 to 15 with continuing rounds of 6 stitches each (1sc into each st around, join).
+If you have difficulty working into small rounds, you may instead replace rounds 6 to 15 with continuing rounds of 6 stitches each (1sc into each st around, join, ch 1).

 Choose whichever method works best for you!